How to Get Around Niagara Falls with Kids (Stroller-Friendly Tips + WEGO & Incline Guide)

 From the sidewalks to the Incline Railway to the WEGO buses, we never felt restricted by having a stroller.

-Many indoor attractions—even the Journey Behind the Falls and the Butterfly Conservatory—allow strollers inside or provide stroller parking nearby.
+Many indoor attractions, even Journey Behind the Falls and the Butterfly Conservatory allow strollers inside or provide stroller parking nearby.

 Niagara Falls really caters to families!